truenas/documentation/content/TruenasApps/CommunityApps/_index.md

 Make sure the application is required for your specific use requirements and does not violate your security policies before installation.

 The tutorials in this section are for commonly used community-maintained applications.
-Some apps in this section replace deprecated services or functionality previously built into TrueNAS SCALE.
+Some apps in this section replace deprecated services or functionality previously built into TrueNAS.

 {{< include file="/static/includes/ProposeArticleChange.md" >}}